-Pure Paani is partnering with Smart Talk Advanced Solutions to help women in rural areas provide treated water as a revenue-generating activity.
+Pure Paani is partnering with Small Talk Advanced Solutions to help women in rural areas provide treated water as a revenue-generating activity.
 This approach is a supplement to Pure Paani's base business proposal in that any woman who participates provides both transportation and filtration services to her customers.
 She serves two roles, that of a traditional Pure Paani "microentrepreneur", as well as that of a water delivery person.

 Paani ladies have access to a rainwater harvesting system that consists of a roof-based, gutter/pipe arrangement that collects runoff into an adjacent, low-cost reservoir.
 A typical reservoir's storage ranges from 300,000 to 500,000 liters.
 Possible structures for such systems include local schools, health centers and public offices.